-SNP member and Westminster representative for Aberdeen South Stephen Flynn said the UK government has ignored Scotland during the crisis, and described the speech as a “damp squib”.
+SNP member and Aberdeen South representative at Westminster Stephen Flynn said the UK government has ignored Scotland during the crisis, and described the speech as a “damp squib”.

 Mr Flynn went on to say: “The economy requires action on a massive scale rather than more spin from Boris Johnson and Dominic Cummings.